Interested in applying? You should then follow the following steps:

 - Identify and speak to the endorsing professor or academic supervisor, who should preferably be your thesis or project supervisor.

 - Form a team of two to four students who fulfil the eligibility criteria and have an interest in working in a team as an integral part of their university syllabus.

 - Define your project, discuss it, and try to find references in the scientific literature about similar research projects.

-- Write an experiment proposal following the experiment proposal template .
+- Write an experiment proposal following the experiment proposal template (list of documents).
 Please closely follow the instructions below.

 Instructions for the experiment proposal

 The experiment proposal should focus on the scientific and/or technological objectives of the project - what the teams intend to investigate and why - and on the technical details that explain how they are going to implement their experiment.